-- 32.1 The Trust does not condone any behaviour which places the individual pupil, or any other person, at risk; a serious breach of the Academy's behaviour policy will result in a consequence.
+- 32.1 The Trust does not condone any behaviour which places the individual pupil, or any other person, at risk; a serious breach of the Trust's behaviour policy will result in a consequence.
 However, any decision to suspend or permanently exclude the pupil will be made in line with exclusion legislation.
 That is, the decision will be rational, reasonable, fair and proportionate.
 Please see SW2 Exclusion Policy for further information.

 - 32.2 Consideration will be given to the support already in place for the pupil, for example, reasonable adjustments made as a result of an additional need.

 - 32.3 Following a thorough investigation the Headteacher will consider the appropriate response which could include one or a combination of:

-- Family/Academy meeting
+- family/academy meeting;

-- PSP
+- PSP;

-- A period of internal exclusion
+- a period of internal exclusion;

-- Amended timetable
+- amended timetable;

-- Restrictions on movement around Academy site
+- restrictions on movement around Academy site;

-- Detentions
+- detentions;

-- Loss of privileges
+- loss of privileges;

-- Suspension
+- suspension;

-- Managed move
+- managed move;

-- Changing classes or teaching groups
+- changing classes or teaching groups;

-- Restorative conversation
+- restorative conversation;

-- Formal restorative conference
+- formal restorative conference;

-- Behaviour contract
+- behaviour contract;

-- Referral to external support
+- referral to external support;

-- Implementation of risk-assessment
+- implementation of risk-assessment; and/or

-- Permanent exclusion
+- permanent exclusion.

 - 32.4 Before any decision to permanently exclude a pupil, the Headteacher will:

-- Thoroughly investigate the incident
+- thoroughly investigate the incident;

-- Enable the pupil to make their own account regarding the incident

-- Consult with the Local Authority (where appropriate)

-- Consider a referral for a restorative conversation or conference

-- Complete a risk-assessment to inform how the Academy can support the continuation of the pupil in the Academy